-Hashtags continue to have benefits for use in social media – especially as their use has expanded from Twitter, Google+ and now Facebook.
+Hashtags continue to have enormous benefits when utilized appropriately in social media – especially as their use has expanded beyond Twitter and into Facebook.
 If you’d like some hashtag basics, see the Hashtag Guide that we’ve published.

 Just as a keyword is essential for finding information online, hashtags are important as well.
 We’ve written about what a hashtag is in the past.
 People and businesses utilize hashtags to get found, but they also use hashtags to find others utilizing social search technologies.
 Here’s a comprehensive list of tools for hashtag research:

 Hashtagify.me is a free tool to explore Twitter hashtags and their relationships.
 The analysis is based on a 1% sampling of all tweets – the maximum that Twitter gives for free.